nolanlawson/KeepScore/README.md

 And thanks to GitHub [file creation][7], you can do all of this through the web interface!

 For instance,
-if your language is Esperanto (ISO code 'eo'), you would need to add the following files:
+if your language is Esperanto (ISO code 'eo'), you would need to create the following files:

 ```
 KeepScore/res/values-eo/strings.xml           # Main translations